-Title Policy Policy 7 Sewer Land development and land subdivisions 8 Screening Non-residential and Multi-Family Residential Site Plan Review Industrial Land Use development approval.
-Screen negative views through site planning, architectural, and landscape devices.
+Title Policy 7 Sewer Land development and land subdivisions in urban and suburban parts of the city should be connected to public sanitary sewer as a condition or prerequisite of development approval.
+8 Buffers and Screening Screen negative views through site planning, architectural, and landscape devices.
 Utilize buffers to separate potentially conflicting or incompatible land uses.
-All non-residential and multi-family residential developments should be reviewed with respect to the following which should not be considered limiting: access, site design, landscaping, parking, environmental protection, lighting, architectural characteristics of buildings, and signage.
-New industrial operations should be limited to those that are not objectionable because of the emission of noise, vibration, smoke, dust, gas, fumes, odors, or radiation and that do not create fire or explosion hazards or other objectionable conditions.
-However, in areas designated for industry that are clearly removed from residential areas, heavy manufacturing and heavy industrial uses, including on specific conditions.
-9 10 11 Mixed Use Within designated downtown and mixed use areas, the vertical mixing of residential with office and commercial land uses is desirable.
+9 Non-residential and Multi-Family Residential Site Plan Review All non-residential and multi-family residential developments should be reviewed with respect to the following which should not be considered limiting: access, site design, landscaping, parking, environmental protection, lighting, architectural characteristics of buildings, and signage.
+10 Industrial Land Use New industrial operations should be limited to those that are not objectionable because of the emission of noise, vibration, smoke, dust, gas, fumes, odors, or radiation and that do not create fire or explosion hazards or other objectionable conditions.
+However, in areas designated for industry that are clearly removed from residential areas, heavy manufacturing and heavy industrial uses, including those creating objectionable conditions, may be considered appropriate depending on specific conditions.
+11 Mixed Use Within designated downtown and mixed use areas, the vertical mixing of residential with office and commercial land uses is desirable.
 Horizontal mixed use is also encouraged.